 6.1.3.6 Charging scenarios

-Determination of passing a threshold for a network slice using Session based charging (SCUR).
+Determination of passing a threshold for a network slice using Session based charging (SCUR), Converged charging without quota management.

-Editor’s Note: The NF that will hold the CTF is FFS.
+Figure 6.1.3.6-1: SCUR – UE addition or removal to network slice

-Figure 6.1.3.6-1: SCUR – UE addition to network slice
+0. Threshold configured as initial trigger: N1.

 1) UE to be added: A UE is to be added to the network slice.

-2) Trigger evaluated: the NF (CTF) determines that the addition of the UE would cause the threshold to be passed.
+2) Trigger evaluated: the NSACF (CTF) determines that the addition of the UE would cause the N1 threshold to be passed.

-3) Charging Data Request [Initial]: the NF (CTF) starts the charging session by sending a request to the CHF for the passing of the threshold.
+3) Charging Data Request [Initial]: the NSACF (CTF) starts the charging session by sending a request to the CHF for the passing of the threshold.

 4) Account, Rating Control: the CHF may use the information to rate and make deductions from customer's account balance.